UGMA/UTMA accounts

 Key benefits of an UGMA/UTMA

-There are no limits on the dollar amount of gifts or transfers that can be made to an UGMA or UTMA, but amounts above $18,000 per year ($36,000 for a married couple filing jointly) will incur federal gift tax.
+There are no limits on the dollar amount of gifts or transfers that can be made to an UGMA or UTMA, but amounts above $19,000 per year ($38,000 for a married couple filing jointly) will require a federal gift tax form to be filed by the donor,

 Unlike college savings plans, there is no penalty if account assets aren't used to pay for college.
 Once the minor reaches adulthood, the money is turned over to the minor and the minor will have full control of the assets and can use them for any purpose—educational or otherwise.